-The Sponsor's purpose of the Proposed Action is to increase the ability of corporate jet aircraft fleet currently using LNY to operate flights between LNY and the U.S. West Coast during all-weather conditions and without significant weight restrictions.12 Although the Proposed Action would not allow all of the existing aircraft fleet to operate under all-weather conditions with no payload restrictions, it would substantially improve their ability to operate under typical temperature and weather conditions experienced at LNY with fewer weight restrictions.
-The Proposed Action would also increase the available runway length for other aircraft, increasing their margin of safety during high temperature and/or wet pavement conditions.
+The Sponsor's purpose of the Proposed Action is to increase the ability of corporate jet aircraft fleet currently using LNY to operate flights between LNY and the U.S. West Coast during all-weather conditions and without significant weight restrictions.13 Although the Proposed Action would not allow all of the existing aircraft fleet to operate under all-weather conditions with no payload restrictions, it would substantially improve their ability to operate under typical temperature and weather conditions experienced at LNY with fewer weight restrictions.
+The Proposed Action would also increase the available runway length for other aircraft.

 The Sponsor's need for the Proposed Action is due to the insufficient runway length to meet the landing and takeoff requirements of aircraft frequently using the Airport during all-weather conditions.
-Currently, 4 of the 16 corporate/business aircraft that frequently utilize LNY cannot takeoff from the Airport with sufficient fuel to reach the U.S. West Coast under dry conditions, 86°F, zero wind, and 4 passengers, which is half the passenger capacity of these jets.
-During wet conditions, approximately 40 percent of the corporate/business aircraft (6 of 16) cannot land at the Airport carrying only half the passenger capacity of these jets.
-Due to the 5,000-foot runway length, elevation, and typical weather conditions, commercial passenger operations are limited to interisland service; they cannot fly non-stop to mainland destinations.
-Thus, passengers wishing to visit Lanai from the West Coast of the U.S. mainland must either fly to Honolulu International Airport (HNL) and transfer to an interisland flight, which increases travel time and the potential for delays and/or missed connections, or utilize a corporate/business jet.
-The need for the Proposed Action for takeoff and landing operations is discussed below.
+Currently, 4 of the 16 corporate/business aircraft that frequently utilize LNY14 cannot takeoff from the Airport with sufficient fuel to reach the U.S. West Coast under dry conditions, 86°F, zero wind, and 4 passengers, which is half the passenger capacity of these jets.
+During wet conditions, approximately 40 percent of the corporate/business aircraft (6 of 16)15 cannot land at the Airport carrying only half the passenger capacity of these jets.
+Due to the 5,000-foot runway length, elevation, and typical weather conditions, commercial